McTrees/werewolves/README.md

 ## Configuration
 This project offers several configuration options via both `config.json` and `token.json`:
  - [`config.json`](https://github.com/McTrees/werewolves/blob/master/docs/config.md)
-   - bot_prefix: the prefix the bot should respond to (defaults to `!`)
+   - bot_prefix: the prefix the bot should respond to (defaults to `!`). **THIS MUST BE A SINGLE CHARACTER!**
-   - season: likely to be removed soon in favour of game_state managing seasons.
+   - ~~season: likely to be removed soon in favour of game_state managing seasons.~~
-   - messageTimeout: how long the bot should wait before deleteing some of it's own error messages.
+   - messageTimeout: how long the bot should wait before deleting some of it's own error messages.
    - messages: categorised messages which the bot sends upon several actions being completed.
+Will soon be moved to a new file.
    - channel_ids: IDs of channels the bot should send several types of message in.
+Might soon be moved to a new file.
    - role_ids: IDs of roles which the bot should use to establish permissions, etc.
    - developerOptions: Whether or not the bot should do things like show messages to users or create logs.
      - saveLogFiles: Whether the bot should create files and save to ./logs, this shouldn't be neccessary if remoteErrorReporting is on.
-     - remoteErrorReporting: Whether to send errors to the devs so we can fix them
+     - remoteErrorReporting: Whether to send errors to the devs so we can fix them.
  - `token.json`
    - token: The token of the account which the bot should run under.
 Will throw an error if set to default value.

 For more info see the [docs](https://github.com/McTrees/werewolves/blob/master/docs/readme.md)

 ## Attribution